One evening in November 1967, I got a phone call from my friend Billie Blake.

 She proceeded to tell me that I was one of the best dancers she had seen at the teen club, Shindig City, and wanted me to be her dance routine partner on The Varsity Show.

-Billie told me that the director of The Varsity Show, Tom Dougherty, said she could choose anyone as her dance partner as long as they were in high school and were a good dancer.
+Billie informed me that the director of The Varsity Show, Tom Dougherty, said she could choose anyone as her dance partner as long as they were in high school and were a good dancer.

 Evenings after school we practiced our dance routine to the song, Apples Peaches Pumpkin Pie at Billie's Aunt's house.
 Her Aunt helped sew our vests and skirts.